Coming of age movie that will appeal to more than just metalheads

 Thankfully, I was not disappointed.
 The movie is less about heavy metal, high school competitions, and teenage crushes, and more about identity, the need to feel included, and the power of friendship.
 Sure, these are also themes that have been covered in movies before, but with a likeable bunch of characters, empathetic writing, and a sharp sense of humour, Metal Lords manages to entertain, despite being somewhat generic.

-The movie focuses on Kevin (Adrian Greensmith) and Hunter (Jaeden Martell), the frontman and drummer of their fledgling heavy metal band, ‘Skullf****er.’
+The movie focuses on Hunter (Adrian Greensmith) and Kevin (Jaeden Martell), the frontman and drummer of their fledgling heavy metal band, ‘Skullf****er.’
 Neither teen is widely accepted at their school although Kevin seems to be mostly fine with this as he rebels against his teachers, stands up to his peers, and happily thrashes out his music at one of his classes ‘show and tell’ sessions.

-Hunter seems less at ease with the outcast position that has been forced upon him because of his music tastes and friendship with Kevin.
+Kevin seems less at ease with the outcast position that has been forced upon him because of his music tastes and friendship with Hunter.
 But he remains loyal to both his music and his friend, despite the bullying he endures as a consequence.

 In lesser movies, you would probably roll your eyes at the predictability on screen but because of the winning performances of the cast, Metal Lords manages to entertain rather than frustrate when the story beats play out in a familiar fashion.